 Many flight operators adjust their prices based on your frequency of website visits and your location.
 Yep, it’s sneaky.
 However, you can ‘out sneak’ the system by always using a private browser – or even better, a VPN – when hunting for flight deals.

 If you’re guilty of spending half your pay check on socialising, it’s time to make ‘staying in’ the new ‘going out’.

 Why not get excited for your trip by watching a movie filmed in that soon-to-visit destination, teaching yourself how to cook a local meal, or by watching YouTube tutorials to brush up those travel photography skills?

 With a bit of creativity, there are ways to prepare for your trip and penny-pinch too.
 Win-win.

 I cringe when I recall the money I haemorrhaged using the wrong bank card overseas.
 RIP savings.

-Some homework now can save you making the mistakes I did and blowing money on transfer, exchange and withdrawal fees abroad.
+Some homework now can save you from making the mistakes I did and blowing money on transfer, exchange and withdrawal fees abroad.

 Always read the fine print for additional bank loading charges.
 And consider mobile-based banks, if they’re available in your country; this was the best solution for me.

 Hooray!
 Your noble saving efforts have landed you a holiday!
-Here’s how you can spend less, and experience more with that hard-earned cash.
+Here’s how you can spend less and experience more with that hard-earned cash.